 Author: Marissa Meyer

-I give this novel 5/5 stars and would highly recommend it to fans of fantasy and science fiction.
+I give this novel 4.5/5 stars and would highly recommend it to fans of high fantasy.

-For more reviews from readers of Winter, click here.
+For more reviews from readers of Heartless, click here.